What Causes Heart Palpitations — and Are They Dangerous?

 How to treat heart palpitations

-If your app hasn’t noted any irregular heartbeats or your doctor tells you that you don’t have an arrhythmia — but you’re still getting palpitations sometimes — it’s probably time to revisit the causes of palpitations and try to figure out where yours are coming from.
+If your app or at-home device hasn’t noted any irregular heartbeats or your doctor tells you that you don’t have an arrhythmia — but you’re still getting palpitations sometimes — it’s probably time to revisit the causes of palpitations and try to figure out where yours are coming from.

 Drinking multiple cups of coffee a day?
 It might be time to tone it down a bit.
 Having lots of anxiety?
 It could be helpful to consult with a mental health specialist about medication or starting therapy.

-For people who are diagnosed with an arrhythmia, treatment largely depends on how serious it is.
+For people who are diagnosed with an arrhythmia, treatment largely depends on which arrhythmia you have.

-For Robinson, the most important point is that people seek answers, either from an app or from a doctor’s visit, instead of chalking their palpitations up to anxiety or something mild.
+The most important point is that you seek answers, either from an app or from a doctor’s visit, instead of chalking your palpitations up to anxiety or stress.